 Some cancers are genetic, meaning that if a population has a higher incidence of a specific cancer, it can also show up as a higher incidence rate in future generations.

 Some cancers can also have environmental causes.
-If a country has a higher occurrence of that factor, such as stress levels or air pollution, that may correlate with higher cancer rates.
+If a country has a

 The following countries have the lowest reported rates of cancer:

 The country with the lowest cancer incidence and death rate is India.
 Doctors in India focus on early detection because cancer found early is more treatable and less expensive to manage.